infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ```

 - when using TypeScript with React, use built in types instead of React's `prop-types` package
-- add `?` at the end of parameter that are optional
+- add `?` at the end of parameters that are optional

 ``` javascript
 class componentName extends Component<{